Blendify/blender-manual/trunk/blender_docs/manual/render/post_process/multiview/usage.rst

 Viewport Preview
 ================

-Before rendering your scene, you can save an Viewport Preview of the animation for testing in the final display.
+Before rendering your scene, you can save a Viewport Preview of the animation for testing in the final display.
 In the Render Output panel you can choose the output *Views Format*.

 The options include individual files per view, top-bottom, anaglyph among others.